 - When using the Failover Load-Balancing Algorithm in a configuration with multiple locations, the Load-Balancing Algorithm will fail over between local instances before failing over to servers in a remote location.
-The list of servers in the backend-server configuration property of the Load-Balancing Algorithm should be ordered such that preferred local servers should appear before failover local servers, but the relative order of servers in different locations is unimportant as the preferred-failover-location of the Proxy Server's configuration is used to decide which remote location to fail over to.
-It is also advisable that the order of local servers match the gateway-priority configuration settings of the "Replication Server" configuration object on the Data Store instances.
-This can reduce the WAN replication delay because the Proxy Server will then prefer to send writes to the Data Store with the WAN Gateway role, avoiding an extra hop to the remote locations. - For Proxy Server configurations that include multiple Proxying Request Processors, including Entry-Balancing environments, each Proxying Request Processor should be updated to include its own Criteria-Based Load-Balancing Algorithm.
+The list of servers in the backend-server configuration property of the Load-Balancing Algorithm should be ordered such that preferred local servers should appear before failover local servers, but the relative order of servers in different locations is unimportant as the preferred-failover-location to fail over to.
+It is also advisable that the order of local servers match the gateway-priority configuration settings of the "Replication Server" configuration object on the Directory Proxy Server will then prefer to send writes to the Directory Server with the WAN Gateway role, avoiding an extra hop to the remote locations. - For Directory Proxy Server configurations that include multiple Proxying Request Processors, including Entry-Balancing environments, each Proxying Request Processor should be updated to include its own Criteria-Based Load-Balancing Algorithm.